 Set the JVM Time Zone to GMT

-It is possible to set time zones at the JVM level.
-However, users will encounter issues such as Calendar Events and Web Content articles displaying the wrong dates.
+If you set the time zone in the JVM, it causes issues such as Calendar Events and Web Content articles displaying the wrong dates.
 This happens because the system assumes each date stored in the database is stored in GMT time.
-When the system needs to display one stored date to the end users, Liferay DXP calculates the display date based on the current date of the application server.
+When the system needs to display one stored date to the end users, the display date is calculated by the application server’s current date.
 This date is affected by the configured JVM level time zone and the stored GMT format date.
-In order to make sure the display date is calculated correctly, the time zone must be configured to GMT at the JVM level.
-Otherwise, it will result in incorrect time zone offset and cause the display date to be wrongly calculated and displayed.
+To make sure the display date is calculated correctly, the time zone must be configured to GMT at the JVM level.
+Otherwise, an incorrect time zone offset at the JVM level causes the display date to be wrongly calculated and displayed.

 Friendly URLs and Locales

-In addition to configuring Liferay DXP’s instance settings, users can also provide
+In addition to configuring instance settings, you can also define unique URLs

 <servlet-mapping> <servlet-name>I18n Servlet</servlet-name> <url-pattern>/ar/*</url-pattern> </servlet-mapping> . . . <servlet-mapping> <servlet-name>I18n Servlet</servlet-name> <url-pattern>/de/*</url-pattern> </servlet-mapping>